Kavi® Members Help

 • The company's Kavi Showcase catalog items or products

-• All users from the company
+• All users belonging to the company

-• All user's mailing list subscriptions
+• These user's mailing list subscriptions

-• All user's Kavi® Groups records.
+• These user's Kavi® Groups records.
 When a user's information is no longer available, Kavi Groups displays a participant number with any items the user may have contributed to a group, rather than the participant's name and company affiliation.

-• All user's Kavi Billing information.
+• These user's Kavi Billing information.

 Back to top